Coder12a/pvp_revamped/README.md

 #### blocking

 Using any tool that can damage.
-Press RMB *(Right mouse button or double tap)* key to activate the tool block.
+Press place *(Right mouse button or double tap)* key to activate the tool block.

-Holding down RMB after activating will maintain the block.
+Holding down place after activating will maintain the block.

 Be careful though tool blocking has a guard pool taking damage reduces it on till the guard breaks and you must re-activate the tool block or risk-taking damage.